Background of Christian Belief

 As the Church grew and spread, various variations in beliefs emerged.
 Sometimes this caused splits in the Church, at other times these differences were lived with and people essentially agreed to disagree.

-In the early church there was disagreement over whether new converts were required to follow the Jewish Law.
+For example, in the early church there was disagreement over whether new converts were required to follow the Jewish Law.
 This disagreement was resolved at the Council of Jerusalem around 50AD and described in Acts 15.

 In the 4th Century, there was a group who asserted that Jesus was not the eternal Son of God but was a created being.
 This belief, led by Arius, was largely resolved at the Council of Constantinople in 381AD although for a long time the belief persisted.

 Other key divergences include the Schism of 1054AD between the Roman Church and the Eastern Church leading to the existence of the Roman Catholic and the Eastern Orthodox churches.
 Then the Reformation which was triggered in 1517 by Luther’s protest against corruption in the Catholic church.
-This eventually led to the many splitting from the Catholic church and forming various “Protestant” churches, each with their own beliefs and emphases.
+This eventually led to the many splitting from the Catholic church and forming various “Protestant” denominations, each with their own beliefs and emphases.